Human Spaceflights

 Flight

-Launch from Baikonur; landing near Orenburg (40 km from Novoorsk / 3 km of Karabutak).
+Launch from the Baikonur Cosmodrome and landing near Orenburg (40 km from Novoorsk / 3 km of Karabutak).

-First manned test of the Soyuz-spacecraft.
-It was planned, that a second Soyuz-spacecraft should be launched short after Soyuz 1and that two cosmonauts of Soyuz 2 should travel in space from one spacecraft to another.
-But launch of Soyuz 2 was officially scrubbed due to heavy rain over Baikonur.
+This mission was the first manned test of the new developed Soyuz spacecraft.
+It was planned, that a second Soyuz spacecraft should be launched shortly after Soyuz 1 and that two cosmonauts of Soyuz 2 should travel in space from one spacecraft to another.
+But the launch of Soyuz 2 was officially scrubbed due to heavy rain over Baikonur.

-Problems in this mission began shortly after launch.
-A solar panel could not be unfold and so the spacecraft had a shortage of power for its systems.
-The spacecraft also could not be manoeuvred (problems with orientation detectors).
-Later on the stabilization system was down and the manual system could be used only partially.
-So the mission was aborted and that may probably the reason, why Soyuz 2 never launched.
+The problems in this mission began shortly after the launch.
+A solar panel could not be unfolded and so the spacecraft had a shortage of power for its systems.
+The spacecraft also could not be maneuvered (problems with orientation detectors).
+Later on, the stabilization system was down and the manual system could be used only partially.
+So, the mission was aborted and that may probably the reason, why Soyuz 2 never launched.

 The problems onboard ended in a precipitated landing.
-The first automatically controlled retrofire in the 16. orbit failed, so Komarov tried it again (successful) in the 18th orbit.
-Although Komarov had only little control, he might have survived, but the main parachute, which was put out in a height of 6,5 km did not deploy due to a failure of a pressure sensor and the manually deployed reserve chute became tangled with the drag chute.
-The capsule felt to Earth unbraked and Komarov was deadly injured at landing.
+The first automatically controlled retrofire in the 16th orbit failed, so Vladimir Komarov tried it again (successful) in the 18th orbit.
+Although Vladimir Komarov had only little control, he might have survived, but the main parachute, which was put out in a height of 6.5 km did not deploy due to a failure of a pressure sensor and the manually deployed reserve chute became tangled with the drag chute.
+As a result, the Soyuz reentry module fell to Earth in Orenburg Oblast almost entirely unimpeded, at about 40 m/s (140 km/h; 89 mph); Vladimir Komarov died on impact.
+At impact there was an explosion and an intense fire that engulfed the capsule.
+Local farmers rushed to try to put it out.

 Photos